Dependency Mapping for DevSecOps

 1. Sweep and poll

-The sweep and poll method is a lightweight method of dependency mapping that ping sweeps an organization's IP addresses from a single location to check their current state.
+The sweep and poll method is a lightweight method of dependency mapping that ping sweeps an organisation's IP addresses from a single location to check their current state.
 Pings function by sending “Echo Requests” packets to respective devices.
 If the device works properly, they send back an “Echo Reply” packet.
 While the sweep and poll method is used to perform network audits and identify potential vulnerabilities in the system, one drawback is that it’s not well-suited to monitor and track distributed or agile environments.

 2. Network monitoring

-Network monitoring is a method where you monitor your network for faults in real time and analyze traffic patterns at the packet or flow level.
+Network monitoring is a method where you monitor your network for faults in real time and analyse traffic patterns at the packet or flow level.
 While this method is ideal for simple use cases, as with the sweep and poll method, it’s challenging to scale up for agile and dynamic IT landscapes with networks spread over several geographical areas.

 3. Agent on server

 The agent on server method involves placing agents on servers and other infrastructures to monitor real-time traffic.
 The agents collect information by executing commands in the individual server’s system.
 While this method is preferred in cases where in-depth surveillance is necessary, given its nature, it requires additional effort to implement.